 Accessing the User Management Page

 The User Management settings are available by clicking on the gear icon at the top right of the page, next to your user name.
-Click on ‘User Management’ in the menu that appears.
+Next, click on ‘User Management’ in the menu that appears.

 Managing Your Subscription

 The Manage Subscriptions section shows how many User Accounts you are currently paying for on your Tailwind account.
-It also allows you adjust that number up or down in real time, in case you need to expand or reduce your total number of users.
+It also allows you to adjust that number up or down in real-time if you need to expand or reduce your total number of users.

 The number here is the maximum number of Registered Users you can have configured, so if you are already using all of your accounts and want to add a new one, you will need to increase your Subscription Count first.